What to expect in counseling

 What’s a counseling session like?

-In our first session, whether it’s in my office or virtual, I will spend our time briefly going over the paperwork with a goal of understanding what brought you to counseling.
+I desire to create a safe environment that is specific to your needs as a client.
+In our first session, whether it’s in my office or virtual, my goal is to understand what brought you to counseling.
 We will discuss your goals for counseling, and my hope is that you leave our first session together feeling hopeful, understood, and encouraged.
 Please do not feel as though you have to share your entire history with me in our first session.
 I understand that trust takes time, and I will be happy to answer any questions you have about the counseling process and hopefully ease any anxiety you might have about starting counseling.

 The initial assessment session is 60 minutes in length.
 All remaining counseling sessions are 50 minutes in length.